jw-lin/cbeam/docs_source/basicusage.rst

 4. tips
 --------

 * Keep track of how many points are in your mesh.
 Most testing so far has been done on meshes with 1,000 to around 15,000 points.
-You use more points but memory and storage may become an issue.
+You may use more points but memory and storage may become an issue.

 * Be aware of potential sources of discretization error when making meshes for waveguides (e.g. representing circles as polygons).